klar-web-services/klonk/README.md

 // Now outputs include both: { fetch: ..., parse: Railroad<ParseOutput> | null }
 ```

 The `| null` accounts for the possibility that a task was skipped (when its input builder returns `null`).
-This is why you'll use optional chaining like `outputs.fetch?.success` - TypeScript knows the output could be `null` if the task was skipped!
+This is why you'll check for null before using `isOk()` - for example: `outputs.fetch && isOk(outputs.fetch)`.
+TypeScript then narrows the type so you can safely access `.data`!

 This maps cleanly to Rust's types:
 | Rust | Klonk (TypeScript) |